radiantlogic-v8/documentation-ido/documentation/agentic-ai/introduction.md

 | Missing governance | Agents may lack owners, review cycles, or lifecycle controls |
 | Audit requirements | Teams cannot readily identify agents with access to sensitive or regulated data |

-\-The Radiant Logic Identity Data Platform addresses this fragmentation by bringing agent inventory, ownership, access relationships, risk posture, and governance into a single enterprise model.
+The Radiant Logic Identity Data Platform addresses this fragmentation by bringing agent inventory, ownership, access relationships, risk posture, and governance into a single enterprise model.

 ## What differentiates the approach